Oligopoly Collusion And Game Theory

 2. Non-Collusive Oligopoly

-Firms compete, but they’re watching each other like hawks.
+Firms compete, but they’re watching and "supervising" each other like hawks.
 No agreement - just strategy.

 • The danger?
 Price wars.
 One firm cuts prices, others retaliate.
 Everyone bleeds profit.